-The student life graduate positions are exciting opportunities to be involved with collegiate life at Loyola.
+The Student Life graduate positions are exciting opportunities to be involved with collegiate life at Loyola.
 The graduate positions involve a wide variety of responsibility and opportunities to gain valuable transferable skills to any area.
-The graduate positions report to an assistant director of student life and assist the directors in either running a residential area, office, or desk area.
-Responsibilities vary but can include supervision of student staff, programming, judicial intervention, and housing operation administration.
+The graduate positions report to an Assistant Director within Student Life and assist with either running a residential area, office, or desk area.
+Responsibilities vary, but can include supervision of student staff, programming, student conduct intervention, and housing operation administration.

-- Earned bachelor's degree and full-time enrollment in a graduate degree program (Master's or Ph.D.) at Loyola University Maryland.
+- Earned bachelor’s degree and full-time enrollment in a graduate degree program at Loyola University Maryland.

-- One semester of on-campus residence hall experience or the ability to demonstrate an understanding of the unique aspects of the on-campus living experience.
+- One semester of on-campus residence hall experience or ability to demonstrate an understanding of the unique aspects of the on-campus living experience.

 - Strong organizational and interpersonal skills and the ability to interact with individuals from diverse backgrounds.

 - Knowledge about various college student experiences and challenges.

-- Strong leadership skills with the ability to motivate peers.
+- Strong leadership skills with the ability to motivate students.